This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate I earn from qualifying purchases.

 Read more about the JOC family’s stay at Beppu Onsen.

-There are many that couldn’t fit in this article and more hidden gems scattered across the country.
-For hotels and Onsen resorts, I suggest exploring TripAdvisor or Japan-Guide to start; part of the fun of traveling is the planning!
-With the 2020 Summer Olympics as well as the exponential growth of travelers from abroad, Onsens and the tourism industry is constantly building and renovating to accommodate the demand.
-Thus, it’s hard to recommend a handful of Onsen ryokan, so hope your search is fruitful!
+There are many that couldn’t fit in this article and hidden gems scattered across the country.
+For hotels and Onsen resorts, I suggest exploring TripAdvisor or Japan-Guide; part of the fun of traveling is the planning!
+With the 2020 Summer Olympics and the exponential growth of travelers from abroad, Onsens and the tourism industry are constantly building and renovating to accommodate the demand.
+Thus, it’s hard to recommend a handful of Onsen ryokan, so I hope your search is fruitful!

 Curious where the JOC family has bathed?
 Read more about their Onsen experience around Japan here.